 Incident Command System

-The Incident Command System (ICS) originally developed by the fire services has been adapted to nursing homes under the name Nursing Home Incident Command System (NHICS).
-All NHICS documents, including the NHICS guidebook, detailed incident planning guides (IPGs) and incident response guides (IRGs), job action sheets, and training modules can be found on the California Association of Health Facilities (CAHF) web site for disaster preparedness at http://cahfdisasterprep.com/NHICS/GuidebookTools.aspx.
+The Incident Command System (ICS) originally developed by the fire services has been adapted to facilitygroup homes, facility based crisis, other facilities under the name FacilityLong Term Care Incident Command System (LTCICS).
+All LTCICS documents, including the LTCICS guidebook, detailed incident planning guides (IPGs) and incident response guides (IRGs), job action sheets, and training modules can be found on the California Association of Health Facilities (CAHF) web site for disaster preparedness at http://cahfdisasterprep.com/LTCICS/GuidebookTools.aspx.

-Advantages of NHICS include:
+Advantages of LTCICS include:

-NHICS is an effective emergency management method: NHICS is defined as the “combination of facilities, equipment, personnel, procedures, and communications operating within a common organizational structure, designed to aid in incident management activities.”
-The NHICS organizational structure establishes individual responsibility, lines of authority, and effective span-of-control of resources.
+LTCICS is an effective emergency management method: LTCICS is defined as the “combination of facilities, equipment, personnel, procedures, and communications operating within a common organizational structure, designed to aid in incident management activities.”
+The LTCICS organizational structure establishes individual responsibility, lines of authority, and effective span-of-control of resources.
 In addition, it establishes procedures that facilitate information flow in a concise and clear fashion under the often chaotic conditions of an emergency.
 These have all been traditional challenges for healthcare facilities and systems during emergency response.

-NHICS’s role within the organization’s everyday management structure: When an incident causes us to activate our EOP, it will remain necessary to continue our usual functions.
-The NHICS Incident Management Team (IMT) responding to the emergency is considered a temporary “parallel organization” that focuses on the emergency situation and takes appropriate actions based on the Incident Action Plan (IAP).
+LTCICS’s role within the organization’s everyday management structure: When an incident causes us to activate our EOP, it will remain necessary to continue our usual functions.
+The LTCICS Incident Management Team (IMT) responding to the emergency is considered a temporary “parallel organization” that focuses on the emergency situation and takes appropriate actions based on the Incident Action Plan (IAP).
 Administratively, the leader of the IMT, the Facility Incident Commander (IC), reports to and takes policy direction from our facility’s senior executive.
 See Figure 2 on the following page.
 Please note that the IC often has a Command Staff that manage critical functions, including the Safety Officer and Public Information Officer (also known as Public Relations Liaison).
-More detail on these functions can be found in the NHICS materials posted on the web site cited above.
+More detail on these functions can be found in the LTCICS materials posted on the web site cited above.

 Management objectives in emergency response: During emergency response, the primary objective of the IMT should be to organize and coordinate response strategies and resources to effectively address incident issues.
 At the same time, the actions should minimize risks (physical, psychological, financial, and others) to responders and victims, and protect the safety and functional integrity of the organization.

-More information on the operational aspects of NHICS is found the section called “Concept of Operations”.
+More information on the operational aspects of LTCICS is found the section called “Concept of Operations”.